-2.8.3.2 The Pre-Ship Planetary Protection Review shall be conducted, prior to the shipment of the spacecraft to the launching site, for all missions assigned to PP Categories III, IV, and V. The PPO conducts this review to ascertain the project's compliance with PP requirements and the adequacy of planned PP-related activities and staffing at the launch site.
+2.8.3.2 Pre-Ship Planetary Protection Review (Categories III-V)

+This review shall be conducted prior to the shipment of the spacecraft to the launching site (for most NASA missions, this would be the NASA Kennedy Space Center).
+The PPO conducts this review to ascertain the project's compliance with PP requirements, and the adequacy of planned PP-related activities and staffing at the launch site.

-2.8.3.3 The Pre-Launch Planetary Protection Review shall be conducted, approximately 90 days prior to launch, for all missions assigned to PP Categories III, IV, and V. The PPO conducts this review to ascertain whether a project has, to that date, met its planetary protection requirements.
-As a part of this review, the PPO will also examine, in detail, the planetary protection activities accomplished prior to this review, as well as those remaining prior to launch.
-The "Pre-Launch Planetary Protection Report" (see section 2.7.3.5) forms the framework for this review.
+2.8.3.3 Pre-Launch Planetary Protection Review (Categories III-V)

+Approximately ninety days prior to launch, a "Pre-Launch Planetary Protection Review" shall be conducted for all missions assigned to Categories III, IV, and V. The PPO conducts this review to ascertain whether a project has, to that date, met its planetary protection requirements.
+As a part of this review, the PPO will also examine, in detail, the planetary protection activities accomplished prior to this review as well as those remaining prior to launch.
+The "Pre-Launch Planetary Protection Report" (see section 2.7.3.3) forms the framework for this review.

-2.8.3.4 The project's formal Flight Readiness Review, for all missions assigned to PP Categories III, IV, and V, shall include planetary protection as a topic.
-The PPO participates in this review to ensure that planetary protection requirements continue to be met.
+2.8.3.4 Launch Readiness Review (Categories III-V)

 Various events detrimental to planetary protection could occur subsequent to the Pre-Launch Planetary Protection Review and prior to actual launch of the vehicle.
-Significant planetary protection events, problems, changes, open action items, etc., that have occurred since the Pre-Launch Planetary Protection Review must be addressed.
+In order to ensure that planetary protection requirements continue to be met, the PPO (or designated alternate) shall participate in the project's formal Launch Readiness Review, the agenda of which includes planetary protection as a topic.
+Significant planetary protection events, problems, changes, open action items, etc., that have occurred since the Pre-Launch Planetary Protection Review, must be addressed.

-2.8.3.5 The Earth Return Pre-Launch Review shall be conducted, prior to initiation of the Earth return portion by launch from the sampled object, for all missions assigned to PP Category V "Restricted Earth Return."
-The PPO conducts this review to ascertain that a project has, to that date, met its planetary protection requirements and makes a recommendation to the SMD AA regarding readiness for Earth Return.
-As a part of this review, the PPO will also examine, in detail, the planetary protection activities accomplished prior to this review, as well as those remaining prior to initiation of Earth return.
-The formally released edition of the "Earth Pre-Return Report" (see section 2.7.4.3) forms the framework for this review.
+2.8.3.5 Earth Return Pre-Launch Review (Category V, "Restricted Earth Return")

+Prior to launch of the Earth return portion of a Category V mission, an Earth Return Pre-Launch Review shall be conducted for all missions assigned to Category V. The PPO conducts this review to ascertain that a project has, to that date, met its planetary protection requirements.
+As a part of this review, the PPO will also examine, in detail, the planetary protection activities accomplished prior to this review as well as those remaining prior to launch.
+The formally released edition of the "Earth Pre-return Report" (see section 2.7.4.2) forms the framework for this review.

-2.8.3.6 The Earth Safety Analysis Review shall be conducted prior to committing a spacecraft to the Earth return portion of its mission for all missions assigned to PP Category V, "Restricted Earth Return."
-The PPO conducts this review to determine whether all planetary protection requirements have been met and will continue to be met throughout the duration of the mission.
-The formally released document "Earth Safety Analysis Plan" (see section 2.7.4.1), as updated by the Earth Pre-Entry Report (see section 2.7.4.4), forms the framework for this review.
-This review may be attended by the SMD AA and members of an Interagency Committee, which will be overseeing activities related to the handling and testing of the returned sample in the Receiving Facility.
+2.8.3.6 Earth Safety Analysis Review (Category V, "Restricted Earth Return")

+Prior to committing a spacecraft to the Earth return portion of its mission, the PPO shall conduct an Earth Safety Analysis review to determine whether all planetary protection requirements have been met and will continue to be met throughout the duration of the mission.
+The formally released document "Earth Safety Analysis Plan" (see section 2.7.4.1), as updated by the Earth Pre-Entry Report (see section 2.7.4.3), forms the framework for this review.
+This review may be attended by the Associate Administrator of SMD and members of the Interagency Committee, which will be overseeing activities related to the handling and testing of the returned sample in the Receiving Facility.